Nicnry/sharehosting/SharedHosting.md

 ---

 # Script create user + domain
+1. Connect as root.
-1. Create a new script file
+1. Create a new script file.
 2. ```touch /root/newuser.bash```
-3. Copy the script below into the file with an editor
+3. Copy the script below into the file with an editor (nano).
-4. ```nano /root/newuser.bash -> copy+paste the script```
+4. ```nano /root/newuser.bash -> copy+paste the script below```
-5. Run the script as root
+5. Run the script.
 6. ```bash /root/newuser.bash```
+7. Follow the instructions of the script.

         #!/bin/bash

         ###### Create New User